 The course consists of two clockwise loops through the Southern Chiemgau.
 First is a 26 k clockwise loop around Rauschberg mountain, followed by a 74 k loop around the Hochfelln massif and up to its summit.
 The accumulated climbs amount to about 4700 m (15 500 ft).
 Large parts of the course employ narrow alpine single trails, so you should have a safe step and be free of acrophobia.

-Starting at the Biathlon stadium near Ruhpolding you run on easy terrain via Taubensee lake and Schmelz (A) to Zwing (A).
+Starting at the Biathlon stadium ("Chiemgau arena") south of Ruhpolding you run on easy terrain via Taubensee lake and Schmelz (A) to Zwing (A), where you will meet the 100 mile course.
 From here follow on narrow hiking trail "Alpensteig" (Caution, risks of lethal falls!) up to Kaitel Alm (K).
 From here you follow a single trail, then forestry road to the technical descent through Sackgraben, followed by good hiking trails back to the stadium (V,K,A).

 (A): accesible by car

 (K): check point